zey-2/5m-data-2.1-intro-big-data-eng/lesson.md

 ### Lesson Overview

 This lesson introduces the concept of big data and data engineering.
-It also introduces 2 popular NoSQL databases- MongoDB and redis, and how to perform CRUD operations on them.
+It also introduces one of the most popular NoSQL databases- MongoDB, and how to perform CRUD operations.

 ---